Can You Spray Wood Stain With a Paint Sprayer

 wiping off excess stain with a lint free cloth

 Depending on the desired color, you may need to apply multiple coats.
 Let each coat dry fully before applying the next.
+For a darker finish here’s how to stain wood furniture darker.

-After you finish staining, it’s super important to clean your paint sprayer properly.
 If you don’t, the leftover stain can build up in the sprayer’s lines and parts, causing clogs and issues.
 It can mess up the internal components and make it less effective for future projects.
+Should you ever come across clogging issues, here’s how to unclog a paint sprayer.

 cleaning wagner double duty with soapy water into a bucket